Hawaii Homeschool Documents & Templates

 Notice of Intent

 Required.
-Send to principal of the public school the child would otherwise attend based on residence by before initiating home schooling
+Send to principal of the public school the child would otherwise attend based on residence by before the child's attendance at school would otherwise be required, or at the time of withdrawal

 Assessment Results